jboxberger/synology-videostation-converter/README.md

 # synology-videostation-converter

-This script converts you DTS Audio Stream to AC3, so the VideoStation can stream it to your FireTV DSVideo App
+This script converts your DTS audio stream to AC3, so the VideoStation can stream it to your FireTV DSVideo App

 ```
 #----------------------------------------------------------------------------------------------------------------------#